day8/re-frame/docs/WIP/CodeWalkthrough.md

 (defn dispatch-timer-event
   []
   (let [now (js/Date.)]
-    (rf/dispatch [:timer now])))  ;; <--- dispatch used
+    (rf/dispatch [:timer now])))  ;; <-- dispatch used

 ;; call the dispatching function every second
-(defonce time-updater (js/setInterval dispatch-timer-event 1000))
+(defonce do-timer (js/setInterval dispatch-timer-event 1000))
 ```
-This arrangement is a little unusual.
+This is an unusual source of events.
 Normally, it is an app's UI widgets which
 `dispatch` events (in response to user actions), or an HTTP POST's
-`on-success` handler, or a web socket which gets a new packet.
+`on-success` handler, or a websocket which gets a new packet.

 ### After dispatch